Ultimate Boston Real Estate Investing Guide for 2026

 Long Term Rental (BRRRR)

-A long-term rental plan that includes Buying a house, Rehabbing, Renting, Refinancing it, and Repeating the procedure by using the capital from the refinance is called BRRRR.
-This is a strategy to expand your investment assets not just acquire a single investment property.
-This strategy revolves around your ability to extract money out when you refinance.
+A long-term rental method that involves Buying an asset, Renovating, Renting, Refinancing it, and Repeating the procedure by spending the money from the refinance is called BRRRR.
+BRRRR is a strategy for continuous growth.
+It is a must that you be able to receive a “cash-out” refinance for the strategy to work.

 Factors to Consider